General Terms and Conditions of the organiser

 4. Entering and leaving the event site

-Before entering the event site for the first time, the admission tickets required for this area are fully invalidated.
-When leaving the event site during the running event the attendee will receive either an exit ticket or wristband.
-To gain re-entry to the event site attendees must show either the undamaged exit ticket or the undamaged exit wristband together with the associated entry ticket; otherwise, there is no entitlement to re-entry.
+Before entering the event site for the first time, the entry tickets required for this area will be fully validated.
+When leaving the premises during the event, attendees will receive an exit ticket or an exit wristband.
+To re-enter the event site, attendees must show either their undamaged exit ticket or their undamaged exit wristband together with the validated entry ticket; otherwise, there will be no entitlement to re-entry.

-Alternatively, a wristband is attached or given to the attendee by the organizer before entering the event site for the first time.
-This replaces an exit ticket and must be carried along undamaged together with the associated admission ticket at all times during the event.
+Alternatively, the organiser may decide to attach or give a wristband to attendees before they enter the event site for the first time.
+This replaces an exit ticket, and must be carried undamaged, together with the associated entry ticket, at all times during the event.